Claire Deleurme

 Claire Deleurme is a French glass artist.
-Her work is held in the permanent collection of the Corning Museum of Glass.
+Her work is held in the permanent collection of the Corning Museum of Glass in New York, United States.

 Biography

 Deleurme completed a National College Diploma in Visual Arts from École Supérieure des Beaux-arts de Cornouaille, France, and a European Glass Fellows Diploma with honors from Centre Européen de Recherches et Formation aux Arts Verriers, Vannes-le-Châtel, France.
 In 2016, she held a residency at the Corning Museum of Glass in the United States.